christopher5106/christopher5106.github.io/_posts/2015-12-17-ensuring-maximal-security-in-AWS-cloud-and-S3.markdown

 - create a user

-- add it to a group
+- add it to a group (white list)

-- add it to a bucket white list
+- add it to a bucket policy (white list)

-- add it to an encryption key white list
+- add it to an encryption key (white list)

 Remember : you cannot add a group to a bucket policy or an encryption list.